Never too Old: Play Guitar and Reclaim Your Musical Joy

 Look, progress isn't linear.
 Especially with adult learning.
 Some days you'll feel like you're flying.
 Other days it'll feel like molasses.
 Like you're moving backwards.

 That's not failure.
-That's recalibration.
+That's re calibration.
 That's your nervous system integrating new information.
 That's your body figuring out how to do something it hasn't done in a while or maybe ever.

 When things feel slow, and they will: